Martha Argerich: Personal life

-Argerich's first marriage was to composer-conductor Robert Chen (陈亮声 (Chén Liàngshēng)), with whom she had her first child (violinist Lyda Chen-Argerich).
-The marriage was dissolved after several months, in 1964.
+Argerich's first marriage was to composer-conductor Robert Chen (陈亮声 (Chén Liàngshēng)), with whom she had her first child (viola player Lyda Chen-Argerich).
+The marriage was dissolved after several months in 1964.
 From 1969 to 1973, Argerich was married to Swiss conductor Charles Dutoit, with whom she had her second daughter, Annie Dutoit.
-Although they separated in 1973, Argerich and Dutoit continued to collaborate.
-In the 1970s, Argerich had a relationship with American pianist Stephen Kovacevich, with whom she had her third daughter, Stéphanie.
-Although they made few recordings together during their relationship, Argerich and Kovacevich still frequently perform together.
-Stéphanie Argerich explains in her film Argerich – Bloody Daughter that as her parents were not married, they tossed a coin to name their daughter, for which Argerich won the toss.
-Argerich brought her children up in a manner described by Annie Dutoit as "bohemian"; Argerich preferred her children to stay at home rather than go to school and regularly hosted young musicians in her home and practiced through the night.
+After they separated in 1973 Argerich and Dutoit continued to collaborate.
+In the 1970s Argerich had a relationship with the American pianist Stephen Kovacevich, with whom she had her third daughter, Stéphanie.
+Although they made few recordings together during their relationship, Argerich and Kovacevich continued to perform together into the 21st century.
+Stéphanie Argerich explained in her film "Argerich – Bloody Daughter" that as her parents were not married, they tossed a coin to name their daughter and Argerich won the toss.
+Argerich brought her children up in a manner described by Annie Dutoit as "bohemian".
+She preferred her children to stay at home rather than go to school.
+She regularly hosted young musicians in her home and practised through the night.
+During the 1980s, Argerich was in a relationship with the French pianist Michel Béroff.

-Argerich is a polyglot and can speak Spanish, French, Italian, German, English, and Portuguese.
+Argerich is a polyglot and speaks Spanish, French, Italian, German, English and Portuguese.
 Although her mother tongue is Spanish, she brought her children up speaking French.
-She has lived in Argentina, Belgium, Switzerland, and France, and holds citizenship for Switzerland and Argentina.
+She has lived in Argentina, Belgium, Switzerland and France, and holds citizenship for Switzerland and Argentina.

-Argerich has never been connected to any political party.
-However, she stated in a 2019 interview that she is strongly against capital punishment and admires the French politician Robert Badinter, who enacted the abolition of the death penalty in France.
-Her friend, the pianist Daniel Barenboim, stated that when he contacted the Argentine president Mauricio Macri in 2016, asking him to accept Syrian refugees into the country, it was also on behalf of Argerich.
-Argerich advocated for a Russian pianist who was imprisoned after criticizing Vladimir Putin, and paid "tribute to an Israeli pianist being held hostage in Gaza".
+Argerich has never been connected to a political party.
+She stated in a 2019 interview that she was strongly against capital punishment and admired the French politician Robert Badinter, who enacted the abolition of the death penalty in France.
+Her friend, the pianist Daniel Barenboim, stated that when he contacted the Argentine president Mauricio Macri in 2016 to ask him to accept Syrian refugees into the country, it was also on behalf of Argerich.

-In 1990, Argerich was diagnosed with malignant melanoma.
-After treatment, the cancer went into remission, but it recurred in 1995 and metastasized to her lungs, pancreas, liver, brain, and lymph nodes.
+In 1990, Argerich was diagnosed with melanoma.
+After treatment the cancer went into remission, but it recurred in 1995 and metastasized to her lungs, pancreas, liver, brain and lymph nodes.
 Following an experimental treatment at the John Wayne Cancer Institute in Santa Monica pioneered by oncologist Donald Morton, Argerich's cancer went into remission again.
-In gratitude, Argerich performed a recital at Carnegie Hall benefiting the institute.
-As of 2023, Argerich remains cancer-free.
-In August 2023 she was forced to cancel several concerts in Germany and Switzerland due to an undisclosed illness.
+In gratitude, Argerich performed a recital at Carnegie Hall to benefit the institute.
+As of 2023, Argerich remained cancer-free.
+In August 2023 she was forced to cancel several concerts in Germany and Switzerland because of an undisclosed illness.
+As of 2026 she had a full concert tour, with performances throughout Europe and beyond.

 Media

 In 2002, director Georges Gachot released Martha Argerich: Conversation nocturne (Martha Argerich: Evening Talks), a documentary film about Argerich.
-Stéphanie Argerich Blagojevic, using film she had shot since childhood, directed a 2012 documentary film about her mother, titled Bloody Daughter.
+Stéphanie Argerich Blagojevic, using film she had shot since childhood, directed a 2012 documentary film about her mother titled Bloody Daughter.

-In September 2025, an interview with Argerich appeared on the YouTube podcast fortissimo, hosted by young Swiss pianists Lucas Chiche and David Chen Argerich - the latter being Argerich's grandson.
+In September 2025 an interview with Argerich appeared on the YouTube podcast fortissimo, hosted by young Swiss pianists Lucas Chiche and David Chen Argerich, Argerich's grandson.